-The water bodies of Europe cater to a substantial range of traded goods: the short sea transport sector - intra-European shipping - is responsible for some 40 % of all transport within the EU.
-Short sea shipping connects Atlantic ports with other European ports and links of road and rail networks across the seas.
+European sea basins cater for a substantial range of traded goods: the short sea transport sector - intra-European shipping - is responsible for some 40% of all transport within the EU.89 Short sea shipping connects Atlantic ports with other European ports, road and rail networks across the seas.

-Growth in short sea cargo volumes results from two main drivers: economic development but also modal shift as short sea shipping is an alternative to road and rail based transport.
+Growth in short sea cargo volume is due to two main drivers: economic development but also modal shift as short sea shipping is an alternative to road and rail based transport.
 From a sustainability point of view, shipping is promoted as a mean to reduced traffic emissions and congestion on land.
-Still, moving goods on sea rather than land also involves emissions of harmful substances often close to densely populated areas.
+However, transporting goods by sea rather than land also involves emissions of harmful substances often close to densely populated areas.

-In order to promote modal shift of transportation towards shipping, links between ports must be well developed, barriers in the logistics sector overcome and port and hinterland infrastructure in place.
-There is a persisting need to optimize infrastructure with a view to lower costs and strengthen the competitive edge of shipping.
+In order to promote modal shift of transportation towards shipping, links between ports need to be well developed, barriers in the logistics sector overcome and port and hinterland infrastructure put in place.
+There is a persisting need to optimize infrastructure with a view to reduce costs and strengthen the competitive edge of shipping.